mahmoudimus/ac/docs/public/resources/faqs.md

 ### What are the service requirements for an add-on?
 There are currently no service-level agreements enforced for add-ons in the Atlassian Marketplace.
-However, in OnDemand, the service level is very important to customers.
-We intend to measure each add-on's current status and uptime and make that information available to customers, similar to the way that [OnDemand does so](https://www.atlassian.com/software/ondemand/status).
+However, in cloud products, the service level is very important to customers.
+We intend to measure each add-on's current status and uptime and make that information available to customers, similar to the way that [cloud products do](https://www.atlassian.com/software/ondemand/status).
 We encourage add-on providers to strive for 99.9% uptime.

 ### What policies must add-ons observe about customer data?